DAS4Whales/DAS4Whales/DAS4Whales_ExampleNotebook.md

 [Contact](mailto:qgoestch@uw.edu) | [Webpage](https://qgoestch.github.io/qgoestch/)

 ## Background
 Distributed acoustic sensing or DAS, offers exciting new opportunities to eavesdrop on whales by converting existing fiber optic cables into dense listening arrays of strain sensors.
-It exploits the physics of Raileigh backscattering following the introduction of a interrogating pulse in the fiber, converting time-delays (or phase changes) of the backscattered pulses into strain measurements, analogus to acoustic pressure.
-DAS is also known as  Distributed Fiber Optic Sensing (DFOS), coherent backscattering, phase Optical Time Domain Reflectometry (phase-OTDR).
+It exploits the physics of Rayleigh backscattering following the introduction of an interrogating pulse in the fiber, converting time-delays (or phase changes) of the backscattered pulses into strain measurements, analogous to acoustic pressure.
+DAS is also known as Distributed Fiber Optic Sensing (DFOS), coherent backscattering, phase Optical Time Domain Reflectometry ($\Phi$-OTDR).

 For a complete DAS technical overview see:
 * Hartog, A. H. (2017).
-An Introduction to Distributed Optical Fibre Sensors (1st ed.).
+An Introduction to Distributed Optical Fiber Sensors (1st ed.).
 CRC Press. https://doi.org/10.1201/9781315119014

 For the specific application of DAS for whale bioacoustics (we will use the same terminology) see:
 * Bouffaut, L., Taweesintananon, K., Kriesell, H. J., Rørstadbotnen, R. A., Potter, J. R., Landrø, M., Johansen, S. E., Brenne, J. K., Haukanes, A., Schjelderup, O., & Storvik, F. (2022).
 Eavesdropping at the Speed of Light: Distributed Acoustic Sensing of Baleen Whales in the Arctic.
 Frontiers in Marine Science, 9, 901348. https://doi.org/10.3389/fmars.2022.901348